fasuke85/hackathon-docs/nce-hackathon-2017/README.md

 }]
 ```

-The transactions are either debited (money is deposited into the account e.g salary or pension), or creditet (money is withdrawn),
+The transactions are either credited (money is deposited into the account e.g salary or pension), or debited (money is withdrawn),

 ## Cross-origin requests and backend